timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 </procedure>

 In conclusion, candlestick charts are a great way to visualize financial data.
-This tutorial shows you how to use TimescaleDB to generate candlestick values (open, high, low, close) from raw data in ahypertable.
+This tutorial shows you how to use TimescaleDB to generate candlestick values that includes open, high, low, and close, from raw data in a hypertable.
 It also shows you how to query the traded volume for each time interval.

 To see other examples of how you can use TimescaleDB and Grafana, check out all the [Grafana tutorials][grafana-tutorials].